joshuadavidthomas/django-github-app/README.md

 A Django toolkit providing the batteries needed to build GitHub Apps - from webhook handling to API integration.

 Built on [gidgethub](https://github.com/gidgethub/gidgethub) and [httpx](https://github.com/encode/httpx), django-github-app handles the boilerplate of GitHub App development.
-Features include webhook event routing and storage, an async-first API client with automatic authentication, and models for managing GitHub App installations, repositories, and webhook event history.
+Features include webhook event routing and storage, API client with automatic authentication, and models for managing GitHub App installations, repositories, and webhook event history.

-The library is async-only at the moment (following gidgethub), with sync support planned to better integrate with the majority of Django projects.
+The library primarily uses async features (following gidgethub), with sync support in development to better integrate with the majority of Django projects.

 ## Requirements